 The Best Preschools & Kindergartens In Hong Kong

 After savouring the first few years of your (not so) little one, it's that time in their life where you have to send them to preschool or kindergarten.
 Every parent in Hong Kong wants the best education for their kid, so we've done all the research for you.
-Slide through our slideshow of our top preschools and kindergarten picks in Hong Kong.
+Here's a list of our top preschools and kindergarten picks in Hong Kong:

 Canadian International School

-Curriculum: International Baccalaureate (IB) Primary Years Programme (PYP).
+Curriculum: The International Baccalaureate (IB) Primary Years Programme.
 The Pre-Reception and Reception half-day programmes, along with the Preparatory curriculum, are designed to provide the younger student with an age-appropriate introduction to school life.

-Language options: English is the primary medium of instruction; Pre-Reception and Reception students enjoy four 25-minute Putonghua classes each week; Preparatory students participate in 40-minute classes seven times per week.
+Language options: English is the primary medium of instruction.
+Pre-Reception and Reception students enjoy four Putonghua classes for 25 minutes each week; Preparatory students participate in 40-minute classes seven times per week.

-Competitive advantage: Recognised as an IB World School, CDNIS offers a “through-train” education for Pre-Reception all the way through to Grade 12 graduation.
+Competitive advantage: Recognised as an IB World School, CDNIS offers a through-train education for Pre-Reception all the way to Grade 12 graduation.
 CDNIS is one of only five schools in Hong Kong to offer three IB programmes.